 - Fresh basil leaves and/or shredded parmesan cheese are optional toppings.

-- The eggplant can be peeled but it does not need to be.
-The peel will soften while cooking.
-Cut the eggplant into similar bite size pieces so that they cook evenly and are easy to eat.
+- Prepare the eggplant: Peel and cut the eggplant into similar bite size pieces so that they cook evenly and are easy to eat.
 Once it is cut, salt it and place it in a calendar over a bowl while you prepare the rest of the vegetables.
 The salt will draw out the excess liquid and ensure that it does not become soggy during cooking.
 It also helps to tenderize the eggplant resulting in a creamy texture.

-- Add two tablespoons of olive oil to a large skillet or a thick-bottomed pan set over medium heat.
+- Cook the eggplant: Add two tablespoons of olive oil to a large skillet or a thick-bottomed pan set over medium heat.
 Sauté the eggplant cubes until tender and golden brown.
 Transfer the eggplant to a mixing bowl and set aside.

-- Add 2 tablespoons of olive oil to the pan and sauté the the celery and onion for a couple of minutes.
+- Cook the other vegetables: Add 2 tablespoons of olive oil to the pan and sauté the the celery and onion for a couple of minutes.
 Mince the garlic and add it to the vegetables.
 Cook until they are tender.

-- Add the vinegar and sugar to the pan and allow it to reduce by half.
+- Add the sweet and sour: Add the vinegar and sugar to the pan and allow it to reduce by half.
 Stir in the crushed tomatoes and cook for an additional 2 minutes.

-- Transfer the cooked vegetable mixture into the bowl with the eggplant.
+- Mix all of the ingredients: Transfer the cooked vegetable mixture into the bowl with the eggplant.
 Add the capers and olives and stir to combine.
 Salt and pepper the caponata to taste.
 Refrigerate overnight in an airtight container or set it at room temperature for at least 1 hour before serving.

 My family recipe is quite simple and very versatile.
 Our caponata pairs perfectly with crusty bread as a simple main dish for lunch or as an appetizer with crackers or crostini.
 I especially love the tangy flavors of this humble eggplant recipe served with chicken cutlets.
 It is also a delicious side dish for fish or pork.